shashwatak/chuck-wagon-backend/README.md

 Returns full list of Food Trucks as JSON

     GET '/trucks/near/<lat>/<long>'
-Returns list of Food Trucks around 1 sq mile from specified lat-long, as JSON
+Returns list of Food Trucks approximately ~.4 sq miles from specified lat-long, as JSON

+    GET '/trucks/within/<feet>/of/<lat>/<long>'
+Returns list of food trucks approximately within feet of lat-long, as JSON

 JSON responses are in the form of:
 `json